equality factor: celebrating queer POC right front and center

 As a one-woman band and multi-instrumentalist, SuperKnova’s songs are highly personal, at times biographical, and often intuitively provide insights into American queer culture – the good, the bad, and the painful.
 Coming from a place of self-expression, maintaining creative control throughout the entire songwriting process has always been a priority for Ellie.
 That’s why she even taught herself how to engineer and master by herself.
 “I feel like mixing and engineering is its own art.
 And I think some people think it’s a very technical job – but it’s really its own art.
 You give two different mixing engineers the same track and it’ll sound completely different because it’s so subjective and its own art.
 For me, it’s also about creative control.
 I want to be able to control every step of the way how it sounds like”, she elaborates.

-While not all of Ellie’s songs might the “rose out of concrete” that “bloomed from darkness” and were created in particularly dark periods of her life as was one of her own favorites, “Serotonin Serenade”, they all serve the same purpose.
+While not all of Ellie’s songs might be the “rose out of concrete” that “bloomed from darkness” and were created in particularly dark periods of her life as was one of her own favorites, “Serotonin Serenade”, they all serve the same purpose.
 “My main goal is just to feature queer POC people up front and center in a positive light.”, she brings her artistic vision to the point.
 Growing up queer and of Korean descent, she never saw herself represented in pop culture.
 There were only a few Asian American artists she watched succeed in the industry back then and even fewer of transgender identities.
-This lack of representation and role models to look up to instilled a major sense of not-belonging within Ellie.
+This lack of representation and role models to look up to instilled a major sense of not-belonging in Ellie.

 “Even when I was playing in bands, when I was making professional music, I always felt like I was not a real musician.
 Because I never saw anyone like me, who’s Asian, growing up who was a musician.”